Ngahu/african-short-stories/README.md

 # african-short-stories
-it contains short african stories
+This is a short story app